 Perth Children’s Hospital will have a recreation space on level four similar to the Megazone at PMH.

-The recreation area at PCH will be larger than Megazone and will feature play, entertainment and therapy spaces including three designated areas for consultation.
+Called "Fun on Four", the recreation area at PCH will be larger than Megazone and will feature play, entertainment and therapy spaces including three designated areas for consultation.

 Indoor and outdoor areas have been incorporated in the design including a soft-fall game area, climbing wall, basketball ring, talking tubes, terraced area for an outdoor cinema and performances, sensory wall and a soft-fall covered car-like structure for patients and visitors to play in.